 At Landmark Recovery, the intensive outpatient program is designed to offer patients a multi-modal, multidisciplinary program for substance abuse that is more intensive than outpatient therapy.
 This program is typically recommended for those transitioning from Landmark’s medical detox and residential treatment programs.
 The schedule and criteria are broken up as follows:

 - Sessions are held at least three hours per day for at least four days per week

 - Sessions will be determined by need according to individual facility medical director and patient needs but can include:

 - Session blocks are broken up as follows:

 - Morning sessions are specific per location

-During their stay in intensive outpatient care, patients will be provided with an individualized treatment plan, a behavioral health professional, access to psychiatrists, nurses, and drug and alcohol counselors.
-When outside of Landmark facilities, patients in need of support services will have the chance to contact staff, as per our On Call Corporate Policy.
+During their stay in intensive outpatient care, patients receive an individualized treatment plan, a behavioral health professional, and access to psychiatrists, nurses, and drug and alcohol counselors.
+Patients needing support services can contact staff outside of Landmark facilities, as per our On Call Corporate Policy.

 How Long is IOP Treatment?

-IOP is designed for patients to attend for eight weeks, but patients may be discharged sooner when they no longer meet all elements of medical necessity as defined by the ASAM (American Society of Addiction Medicine) criteria for addictive, substance-related, and co-occurring conditions.
+IOP is designed for patients to attend for eight weeks.
+Still, patients may be discharged sooner when they no longer meet all elements of medical necessity as defined by the ASAM (American Society of Addiction Medicine) criteria for addictive, substance-related, and co-occurring conditions.

 Can I continue to Attend IOP After I Graduate?